Izzy (mascot): Conception and introduction

-In 1991, the Atlanta Committee for the Olympic Games (ACOG) began to develop the Olympics mascot, The ACOG solicited ideas from citizens, whose leading mascot suggestion was a peach, but limited the actual contest to professionals. organizing a competition between twenty design firms.
+In 1991, the Atlanta Committee for the Olympic Games (ACOG) began to develop the Olympics mascot.
+The ACOG solicited ideas from citizens, whose leading mascot suggestion was a peach, but limited the actual contest to professionals, organizing a competition between twenty design firms.
 Due to the ACOG's contest guidelines that denied the artist any payment or rights, most design firms dropped out.
 Famed designer Milton Glaser, known for the "I Love New York" logo, said he was "appalled" and accused the Olympic Committee of trying "to exploit graphic designers".

 In the end, ACOG received a total of 11 submissions including a peanut, gopher named Goldie, a gorilla from Zoo Atlanta, and an anthropomorphic flame/phoenix.
 Participants included Cabbage Patch Kids creator Xavier Roberts and University of Georgia mascot designer Tom Sapp.
 In an unceremonious singlehanded decision, a blue computer-drawn blob named "Hi-Rez" (later Izzy) was quickly chosen by ACOG's head organizer, Billy Payne.
-Some committee members were shocked by his bizarre choice but did not interfere, with one later saying, "You didn’t question Billy.
+Some committee members were shocked by his bizarre choice but did not interfere, with one later saying, "You didn't question Billy.
 He had already done the unthinkable: He had brought the Games to Atlanta when nobody thought there was a chance.
-Who am I to question his choice?".
+Who am I to question his choice?"
 Payne later said his decision was based not on design but on the blue mascot's computer-generated development, which he felt was "taking over the entire entertainment industry" with films like Jurassic Park and Total Recall.

 Design

 Izzy, then called "Hi-Rez", had been submitted by John Ryan, an Atlanta animator from the DESIGNefx firm.
-Ryan was immediately tasked with creating many athlete versions (javelin, wrestling, etc.) of the character, and recalls "a period of all-nighters".At the time, he was in his mid-40s and had previously run an animation company with his wife Joyce N. Ryan, an academically-trained graphic designer who pivoted toward computer drawing in the late 1980s and had recently founded the first computer graphics program at Washington University before moving to Atlanta in 1991.
-His inspiration for non-gendered creature that could transform into anything, symbolizing Atlanta as a city of the future.
+Ryan was immediately tasked with creating many athlete versions (javelin, wrestling, etc.) of the character, and recalls "a period of all-nighters".
+At the time, he was in his mid-40s and had previously run an animation company with his wife Joyce N. Ryan, an academically trained graphic designer who pivoted toward computer drawing in the late 1980s and had recently founded the first computer graphics program at Washington University before moving to Atlanta in 1991.
+His inspiration was for a non-gendered creature that could transform into anything, symbolizing Atlanta as a city of the future.
 "The idea was to inspire the imagination", Ryan later said.

 "We had so many things to do.
 Were we raising enough money?
 Were the stadiums going to be built in time?
 How are we going to train 50,000 volunteers?
 All of those had enormously higher importance than the mascot."